How do I know how much water is in my cistern?

 5. Pressure Sensors:

-Pressure sensors can be installed at different heights in the cistern to measure the pressure exerted by the water.
+Pressure sensors can be installed at different heights in the tank to measure the pressure exerted by the water.
 This information can be used to estimate the water level.

 6. Smart Monitoring Systems: